 At this stage, your pack should now be capable of generating a world!
 You can load up your pack by starting your

 development client / server which contains the pack you have just defined.
 You can confirm that your pack has loaded

 if the pack id (as specified in the pack manifest) appears when using the

 If for whatever reason your pack does not load, an error message will show up in console explaining why the pack has failed to load, please read through any of these errors and try to interpret what you may have done wrong, and follow through the previous steps again carefully.

-If you still are unable to load the pack, feel free to provide any relevant errors in our Discord server.
+If you still are unable to load the pack, feel free to contact us with any relevant errors.

 Once you have verified your pack has loaded correctly, you can now generate a world with your new pack!

 Reference configurations for this introduction can be found on GitHub here.